ForlinxEmbedded/ForlinxEmbedded.github.io/nxp/ok-mx9596-c/_sources/OK-MX9596-C_Linux6_6_3_User_Compilation_Manual.md.txt

 The manual is mainly divided into four chapters:

 Chapter 1. is mainly about the installation of VMware, and the version used is VMware® Workstation 15 Pro15.1.0.
-Users need to install VMware before using the ubuntu development environment.
+Users need to install VMware before using the ubuntu development environment;

-Chapter 2. mainly introduces the method of loading the ubuntu development environment provided by Forlinx, and the development environment is 64-bit ubuntu20.04.
+Chapter 2. mainly introduces the method of loading the ubuntu development environment provided by Forlinx, and the development environment is 64-bit ubuntu20.04;

 Chapter 3. mainly introduces the method of building a new ubuntu development environment.
 This section uses the 64 bit Ubuntu 22.04 as an example to describe the process of Ubuntu creation, cross-compiler installation, and QT Creator installation.
 Due to different computer configurations, unexpected problems may occur in the building process.
-It is recommended that beginners directly use the environment we have built.
+It is recommended that beginners directly use the environment we have built;

 Chapter 4. mainly describes the compiling method of the source code related to the development board, including the kernel source code compilation and the application program compilation.